Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: Experiments and results

-To give us better insight into why NFQI quantitatively outperforms FQI, we visualize the policies qualitatively through heatmaps.
-We create synthetic patient states by densely sampling a grid with two features, potassium and creatinine, while holding all other state features fixed.
-Creatinine levels capture the kidney's ability to filter out toxins~\citep{creatinine}; higher levels of creatinine indicate worse kidney function.
-Given a patient's state features, we then use the trained $Q$-value function to select the action that generates the highest expected reward.
-NFQI recommends higher levels of repletion for renal patients versus non-renal patients, especially when the patient's potassium is below the healthy range ~\citep{potassium} (Fig. \ref{fig:heatmaps}).
-Moreover, NFQI's policy recommends more repletion for renal patients with higher creatinine level, indicating that electrolyte repletion should increase as kidney function worsens.
-Meanwhile, FQI's policy shows little difference between these two patient groups, and recommends lower levels of repletion across the grid.
-These results suggest that NFQI is able to discriminate between the patient groups and act according to prior intuition.
+\textbf{CFQI relies on relevant state features to learn electrolyte repletion policies.} To understand CFQI's performance, we study feature importance metrics using Shapley values~\citep{shap}.
+Higher Shapley values for a feature indicate that the output is more closely tied to fluctuations in that feature.
+CFQI most relies on existing electrolyte treatments and blood creatinine to make predictions (Figure \ref{fig:mimic_shap}).
+Higher levels of creatinine indicate worse kidney function~\citep{creatinine}, and high creatinine is a characteristic of renal disease.
+In contrast, FQI primarily uses pre-existing potassium and nutrition treatment, but does not use creatinine to distinguish the patient populations.

-It is also imperative that NFQI policies are interpretable since the actions recommended can affect other aspects of a patient's physiology.
-Thus, we studied which features NFQI found most predictive in the foreground and background policies.
-To do so, we computed SHAP values from each group (Fig. \ref{fig:mimic-shap}).
-We find that NFQI identifies clinically relevant characteristics to inform both foreground and background policies.
-Patients with renal disease tend to have higher creatinine values and fluctuating electrolyte levels; the foreground policy for renal patients relies on potassium and creatinine measurements more than the background policy.
-This suggests that the NFQI policies reflect the group-specific dynamics, while also sharing strength across the foreground and background samples.
+\textbf{When visualizing treatment recommendations across creatinine and blood potassium levels, CFQI aligns more closely with the clinician policy than FQI.} We create synthetic patient states by densely sampling a grid with measured potassium and creatinine levels, while holding all other features fixed.
+We expect blood potassium and creatinine to have the largest effect on treatment recommendations; treatment should be largely restricted to lower blood potassium and creatinine levels.
+Given a patient's state features, we use the trained $Q$-value functions to select the optimal action (Figure \ref{fig:heatmaps}).
+For simplicity, we use three classes of repletion: no repletion, low repletion, and high repletion.
+CFQI recommends less aggressive repletion for renal patients than non-renal patients, especially when the patient's potassium is below the reference range or when creatinine is high.
+Meanwhile, FQI recommends more uniform treatment across potassium and creatinine levels for renal patients, and treatment only for non-renal patients when potassium and creatinine are low.
+These results suggest that CFQI policies align better with the existing medical practice for both groups~\citep{creatinine}.